keptn/tutorials/site/tutorials/keptn-litmus-08.md

 ## Welcome
 Duration: 2:00

-In this tutorial we'll set up a demo application and have it undergo some chaos in combination with load testing.
+In this tutorial, we'll set up a demo application and have it undergo some chaos in combination with load testing.
 We will then use Keptn quality gates to evaluate the resilience of the application based on SLO-driven quality gates.

 ### What we will cover
 - How to create a sample project and onboard a sample service